Canon 35mm f/1.4 | Lens Review

 Aperture

-When using the Canon 35mm f/1.4, I love using a wide open aperture!
+I love using a wide-open aperture when using the Canon 35mm f/1.4!
 I am usually at a 1.8 or 2.0.
-This is very helpful when shooting in home newborn sessions to allow more light in without having to pull my flash out.
-I also like to shoot wide open for close up candid family shots or seniors.
-When you are close to your subject, you will get amazing blur.
-When shooting a little further away from your subject, it will be sharper all around, giving different looks for your gallery.
-The autofocus for this lens is so quick and I am able to keep up with moving children to capture all those in between moments!
+This is very helpful when photographing in-home newborn sessions to allow more light in without pulling my flash out.
+I also like to shoot wide open for close-up candid family shots or seniors.
+You will get a fantastic bokeh when you are close to your subject.
+When shooting a little further away from your subject, it will be sharper all around, giving different looks to your gallery.
+The autofocus for this lens is so quick, and I can keep up with moving children to capture all those in-between moments!

 Glass